SpluoSplatus/Vanilla-Refresh/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Write details relating to your bug report below
+about: Report a bug report using this bug report template
 title: ''
 labels: ''
 assignees: ''